NFL Week 2 preseason scores, schedule, updates: Mahomes flaunts arm, Josh Allen impresses

 He used his rifle:

-That touchdown came after McCarron went 3 of 6 for 12 yards and a 56.3 passer rating.
+That touchdown came after McCarron went 3 of 6 for 12 yards and a 56.3 passer rating, and departed the game with a shoulder injury.
+According to Vic Carucci of The Buffalo News, McCarron suffered a hairline fracture of the collarbone.
 But this is less about McCarron, who has gotten his fair share of hype as a starting-caliber quarterback even though he's never really looked like a starting-caliber quarterback, and more about Allen.

 Allen would get pulled for Peterman midway through the third quarter.
 He finished 9 of 13 for 60 yards, one touchdown, no picks, and a 104.6 passer rating.
 That should be enough for Allen to earn the start in the all important third preseason game.